schmouk/CppRandLib/README.md

 `requires utils::is_indexable_v<ContainerType>`
 `void `**`shuffle`**` (ContainerType& seq);`

-In place Shuffles the specified sequence.
+In place shuffles the specified sequence.

 The Container type must be either std::vector or std::array.